Lease Start Date vs Move-in Date Guide

 hash-markDo You Sign the Lease On Move-In Day?

-When you find an apartment you love, the first thing you’ll need to do is pay a deposit so that the owner holds the space for you.
-Finances are legally binding, while a verbal statement is not.
-The lease signing does not happen yet.
-Now, you need to submit documentation for approval, including items for a background check and proof of income.
+When you find an apartment you love, the first step is to pay a deposit to hold the space.
+This deposit is legally binding, unlike a verbal agreement.
+The lease signing comes later, after you submit documentation for approval, such as a background check and proof of income.

-Although not every lease signing happens on the day you move in, it’s not uncommon for a person to sign the lease the day the apartment becomes theirs.
-Once you put your name down, you need to pay the first month’s rent and the security deposit.
-Sometimes, the lease is signed, and a move-in date is determined.
+While it is not common to sign the lease on move-in day, it can happen.
+Often, people sign the lease when the apartment officially becomes theirs.
+After signing, you will need to pay the first month’s rent and the security deposit.
+Sometimes, the lease is signed first, and then the move-in date is set.

 hash-markWhen Can You Move in After Signing a Lease?